Lherrera094/Master_Thesis/README.md

 </p>

-* **Heatmaps**: From the Output of FAR3d simulations, creates a series of heatmaps of Frequency and Growth Rate with configuration                                      (EP_beta,EP_Energy) to show the change of Alfvén Eigenmodes.
+* **Heatmaps**: From the Output of FAR3d simulations, creates a heatmap for Frequency and Growth Rate for the Alfvén Eigenmodes as                                      (EP_beta,EP_Energy).

 <p align="center">